Avoiding Freshers Facebook scams

 - Never ever give out your personal data unless you are purchasing a ticket via a legitimate ticketing platform

-- Dodgy sites use Google Forms in general to harvest your data and provide no benefit to you
+- Unsafe sites often use Google Forms in general to collect your data and provide no benefit to you

 - Most of them are likely to be in breach of data protection regulations and put your personal security at risk

 Not sure what's endorsed and what's not?
 Here's our handy list of official communities:

 Freshers Page Distance Learners Page Returning Students Page